 Predicting The Future Of Your Relationship

-I was intrigued to read this recent New York Times article on the “13 Questions To Ask Before Getting Married”.
+I was intrigued recently to read this New York Times article on the “13 Questions To Ask Before Getting Married”.

-The idea of the piece is that we should be willing to have more of the difficult discussions with our partner long before we ever decide to marry them.
-Too many people leave these problems to arise after they’ve already made a lifelong commitment.
+The idea is that we should be willing to have more of the difficult discussions with our partner long before we ever decide to marry them.
+Too many people allow these problems to arise after they’ve already made a lifelong commitment.

 The questions themselves cover everything from “Would you change our kids’ diapers?” to “How would we celebrate religious holidays?”, and “What’s the most you’d be willing to spend on a car?”